andredesousa/kubernetes-best-practices/README.md

 [Reloader](https://github.com/stakater/Reloader) can watch changes in ConfigMap and Secret and do rolling upgrades on Pods with their associated DeploymentConfigs, Deployments, Daemonsets Statefulsets and Rollouts.
 Alternatively, [Helm sha256sum function](https://helm.sh/docs/howto/charts_tips_and_tricks/#automatically-roll-deployments) can be used to ensure a deployment's annotation section is updated if another file changes.

+## Use autoscaling

+Kubernetes lets you automate many management tasks, including provisioning and scaling.
+Instead of manually allocating resources, you can create automated processes that save time, allow you to respond quickly to spikes in demand, and conserve costs by scaling down when resources are not needed.
+Where it is appropriate, autoscaling can be employed to dynamically adjust the number of pods ([Horizontal Pod Autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)), the amount of resources consumed by the pods ([Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler)), or the number of nodes in the cluster ([Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)), depending on the demand for the resources.

 ## Turn on audit logging

 Make sure that [audit logging](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/) is enabled and you are monitoring unusual or unwanted API calls, especially authentication failures.
 Enabling audit logs is a standard security measure that can also be useful in day-to-day operations.
 With this feature, each action by an administrator is logged in a file for future reference.
 Tracing configuration changes to individual administrators in a multi-user platform can help track down and correct problematic usage patterns.

+## Monitor control plane components

+The control plane is the brain and heart of Kubernetes, It includes [kube-apiserver](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/), [etcd](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/), [kube-scheduler](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/), [controller-manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/), [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/), [kube-proxy](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/) and [DNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).
+Monitoring the control plane helps identify vulnerabilities within the cluster.
+It is recommended using a robust, continuous, and automated Kubernetes monitoring tools rather than managing this manually.
+You'll also be able to monitor resource usage so you can optimize performance and costs.

+## Monitor disk usage

+Pods running on Kubernetes may claim a Persistent Volume to store data that last between Pod restarts.
+This volume is usually of limited size, so you need to monitor its storage and alert for low free space.
+You should regularly monitor all volumes associated with your cluster, as well as the root file system.
+With alert monitoring, you'll be able to take corrective actions either by scaling or freeing disk space when needed.

+## Monitor network traffic

+Containerized applications generally make extensive use of cluster networks.
+Observe active network traffic and compare it to the traffic allowed by Kubernetes network policy, to understand how your application interacts and identify anomalous communications.
+At the same time, if you compare active traffic to allowed traffic, you can identify network policies that are not actively used by cluster workloads.
+This information can be used to further strengthen the allowed network policy, removing unneeded connections to reduce the attack surface.

 ## Have an alert system